atre/it-for-kids/docs/README.md

   - Web platform overview
   - User registration for each student | `~10-15 min`
     - Generating random user pictures with Identicon or any external library
-  - Theory of data storage | `~5 min`
+  - Theory of data storage and basic security | `~5 min`
     - Concept of `database`
     - Real life examples
   - Testing, looking at teacher's dashboard | `~5 min`
     - Concept of `admin panel`
-  - Connecting from home example
+  - Connecting to a webapp from home
 - Chill talk motivation session about possibilities in life and stuff | `~20 min`

 - Homework
-  - Connect to a wep-application from home
+  - Connect to a web-application from home
   - Login with your credentials
   - Complete a check-in